marcino239/marcino239.github.io/_posts/2014-10-14-Opencl-Samsung-Chromebook3.md

 ---
 layout: post
-title: Opencl on Samsung Chromebook 3
+title: OpenCL on Samsung Chromebook 3
 ---

 Here's quick description how to get going OpenCL on Samsung Chromebook 3.